rtitle/free-control/README.md

 ```

 ### Goto
 What kind of control flow would we have without goto?
-This is just for fun, I don't recommend you use this.
+This is just for fun, I don't recommend you use this (really this goes for the entire project, but more so goto).
 ```
 for {
   _ <- set(100)